mehulagg/gitlab/doc/ci/troubleshooting.md

 for an external CI service.
 If you don't use pipelines for your project, then you should disable **Pipelines must succeed** so you can accept merge requests.

+### "The pipeline for this merge request did not complete.
+Push a new commit to fix the failure or check the troubleshooting documentation to see other possible actions." message

 ## Pipeline warnings

 Pipeline configuration warnings are shown when you: